17 Mar 8 Important Points for a Responsive and Effective Website

 Can I do this on my own?

-Do take note, however, that if you choose to attempt this on your own and using website builders, you may be limited by the functionality and features that the packages provide.
+Do take note, however, that if you choose to attempt this on your own and use website builders, you may be limited by the functionality and features that the packages provide.
 You may not get much in terms of customization options.
+We’ve discussed the pros and cons of website builders vs. professional web development services in a previous post.

 If you want more than just a basic website that gives your company an online storefront, you may be better off shopping around for professional web designers and web development companies.
 Professional services can build your website from the ground up and even handle your search engine marketing particularly if you work with a firm that provides SEO service as well.